James Outman Player Props: Dodgers vs. Reds

 James Outman At The Plate

-- Among qualifying hitters in MLB, he ranks 89th in batting average, 48th in on-base percentage, and 77th in slugging.
+- Among the qualified hitters in MLB, he ranks 93rd in batting average, 44th in on-base percentage, and 81st in slugging.

-- Outman has had at least one RBI in 26.6% of his games this season (25 of 94), with more than one RBI nine times (9.6%).
-He has also accounted for three or more of his team's runs in five contests.
+- Outman has driven home a run in 25 games this year (26.3%), including more than one RBI in 9.5% of his games and producing three or more of his team's runs on five occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.